bit-badger/PrayerTracker/docs/en/small-group/preferences.md

 ## Fonts for List

-This is a comma-separated list of fonts that will be used for your request list.
+There are two options for fonts that will be used in the prayer request list.

+* “Native Fonts” uses a list of fonts that will render the prayer requests in the best available font for their device, whether that is a desktop or laptop computer, mobile device, or tablet.
+(This is the default for new small groups.)
+* “Named Fonts” uses a comma-separated list of fonts that you specify.
 A warning is good here; just because you have an obscure font and like the way that it looks does not mean that others have that same font.
 It is generally best to stick with the fonts that come with Windows - fonts like “Arial”, “Times New Roman”, “Tahoma”, and “Comic Sans MS”.
 You should also end the font list with either “serif” or “sans-serif”, which will use the browser's default serif (like “Times New Roman”) or sans-serif (like “Arial”) font.

 ## Heading / List Text Size